lthompson442/hello-world/README.md

 # hello-world
 LT Repository
 Happy Saturday morning.
 Enjoying my coffee and interested in reviewing COBOL.
-Interested in the lab learning.
+Looking forward to the lab learning.